aaronardenma/Trailmate/README.md

   - **Search Bar**: Allows users to search for trails based on criteria like name, location, or difficulty.
   - **Filters**: Implemented filters for narrowing down trail search results based on specific parameters.
   - **User Profile**: Non-functional profile page where users can view their saved trails and activity.
+- **Page Routing**:
+  Set up routing throughout the app using React Router, enabling smooth navigation between pages.

+- **Reusable Web Components**:
+  Developed reusable components such as buttons, input fields, and card layouts for easy reuse across different pages.

+- **Redux for State Management**:
+  Integrated Redux to manage the state of the app, specifically for managing filters and search parameters.

+- **Responsive Styling**:
+  Applied consistent and responsive design across all components using CSS and Flexbox to ensure compatibility with mobile and desktop devices.
 ---

 ## Docker Setup